-The 0-19 service provides expert health information, assessments and interventions for babies, children, and young people and their parents and carers.
+The 0-19 service provides expert evidence based health information, assessments and interventions for babies, children, and young people and their parents and carers.

 We work alongside other multi-agency professionals to support children and young people with additional needs, disabilities, long term illnesses that may need extra support.
 We can make referrals to other specialist services to support children and young people to fulfil their holistic health potential.

-Across Salford, well-baby clinics are available to access on a weekly basis to offer advice, support and guidance to support your child’s health and development and where staff are able to prescribe certain medication and treatments if deemed necessary.
+Across Salford, healthy child clinics are available to access on a daily (mon - fri) basis to offer advice, support and guidance to support your child’s health and development and where staff are able to prescribe certain medication and treatments if deemed necessary.
 Specialist feeding and nutritional advice can also be provided if required.